 Congratulations on your decision to join us in Bali for your RYT 200 Hours Yoga Alliance Accredited Yoga Teacher Training Course!🤩

-We have put together a simple list of 7 essentials for you to just be aware of.
-Remember that even if you forget some of these item, everything is available purchase in local Seminyak stores.
+We have put together a simple list of 7 essentials for yoga teaching for you to just be aware of.
+Remember that even if you forget some of these items, everything is available for purchase in local Seminyak stores.

 SO YOU HAVE JOINED YogaFX Teacher Training Course in Bali and decided that you’re finally going to do the Yoga Teacher Training that you’ve always wanted.
 You’ve carved out the time, you’re committed, and you’re ready.
 But now you’re probably wondering…

 what should you bring to your Yoga Teacher Training course?🧘♀️

 Well, look no further!

 A 20 days intensive yoga teacher training in Bali besides the obvious cultural differences, might have a few things that you are not be used to.